-The UCL Centre for Holocaust Education is part of University College London’s Institute of Education (IOE).
-For eight years in a row, UCL IOE has been rated number one in the world for Education in the QS World University Rankings.
-UCL IOE has also been awarded ‘outstanding’ grades from Ofsted, and was top for ‘research power’ in the most recent Research Excellence Framework.
+The UCL Centre for Holocaust Education is part of IOE, University College London’s Faculty of Education and Society.
+For eight years in a row, IOE has been rated number one in the world for Education in the QS World University Rankings.
+IOE has also been awarded ‘outstanding’ grades from Ofsted, and was top for ‘research power’ in the most recent Research Excellence Framework.
 At the Centre for Holocaust Education we are proud of the contribution we have made to this success.

 Throughout our history the development of teachers and teaching practice has sat at the very core of our work.
 Through our portfolio of CPD programmes we provide extensive training for teachers in service and in training, targeted to their needs at every stage of their careers.
 We are the only institution in the field whose teacher development is quality assured – our Masters course, The Holocaust in the Curriculum, is validated by UCL and has a chief examiner from the University of Oxford.
 All of our CPD courses conform to university standards and are therefore answerable to the QAA (Quality Assurance Agency) for Higher Education.

 In keeping with its mandate as part of a public university, we ensure the Centre’s expertise is available to a range of national and international institutions.
 We are an international hub for collaboration, evaluation and consultation.